Takeaways

 Smart Summary

 Buying a home is one of the biggest transactions of your life.
 The right time to buy a home is completely dictated by your financial health, not timing the market (although there can be some good fortune with this).
 With the right level of financial footing, you can make the process incredibly enjoyable and take the time to choose the perfect home.
 There are many expenses associated with homeownership, so do your due diligence to understand the total cost of homeownership.
-Be smart with your money moves, control your emotions, and save up for the down payment required to finally buy that perfect house.
+Be smart with your money moves, control your emotions, and save up for the down payment required to buy that perfect house finally.

 Frequently Asked Questions

 This is probably one of the most common questions asked during the home-buying process.
 How much house you can afford depends on your level of comfort with the mortgage.
 Each person is different.
-If you pay a hefty down payment and have an emergency fund, slush fund, and retirement accounts already saved, then make sure your monthly payment fits in your overall budget.
+If you pay a hefty down payment and have an emergency fund, slush fund, and retirement accounts already saved, then make sure your monthly payment fits your overall budget.

 For some purchasers, a 20% down payment seems like too much.
 For others, it is not enough.
 Putting at least 20% down allows you to eliminate additional expenses, such as private mortgage insurance (PMI), that you would otherwise have to pay.
 It’s important to give yourself a financial cushion to pay for other items in the home-buying process.